Why should I train to teach with the Coventry SCITT?

 The Coventry SCITT will recommend you for Qualified Teacher Status (QTS), you’ll be awarded a PGCE and have 60 Masters credits that can be used towards obtaining a Masters’ degree.

 Will I be a qualified teacher at the end of the course?

 On successful completion of the course, the Coventry SCITT will recommend you for Qualified Teacher Status (QTS).
-This recommendation is made to the National College of Teaching and Learning (NCTL), the organisation who agrees QTS.
-They will update the database of qualified teachers.
+This recommendation is made to the Department for Education (DfE), the organisation who agrees QTS.
+They will update the database of qualified teachers

 What subjects do you offer?

 Please refer to the following section for information on the subjects we offer: